MicrosoftDocs/azure-devops-docs/docs/pipelines/test/reference-qa.md

 ### Q: Can I trigger these runs and view the results in Microsoft Test Manager?

 **A:** No. MTM will not support running automated tests against Team Foundation builds.
-It only works in the web-based interface for VSTS and TFS.
+It only works in the web-based interface for Azure Pipelines and TFS.
 All new manual and automated testing product development investments will be in the web-based interface.
 No further development is planned for MTM.
 See [Guidance on Microsoft Test Manager usage](../../test/mtm/guidance-mtm-usage.md).